Yentis/manga-reader/README.md

 # Manga Reader
 Manga reader that scrapes manga sites for new chapters.
-Allows you to read chapters inside the application using Electron.
+Allows you to read chapters inside the application using Electron or Cordova.

 Currently supported sites:
 https://github.com/Yentis/manga-reader/blob/master/src/enums/siteEnum.ts